open-mpi/ompi/docs/running-apps/ssh.rst

 how to setup SSH keys.
 Try Google search terms like "passwordless SSH" or "SSH key authentication".

-For simplicity, it may be desireable to configure your SSH keys without passphrases.
+For simplicity, it may be desirable to configure your SSH keys without passphrases.
 This adds some risk, however (e.g., if your SSH keys are compromised).
 But it simplifies your SSH setup because you will not need to use ``ssh-agent``.
 Evaluate the risk level you are